Red Sox vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- Bailey Falter (0-5) will take to the mound for the Phillies and make his seventh start of the season.
+- The Phillies will hand the ball to Taijuan Walker (2-2) for his seventh start of the season.

-- In six starts this season, he's earned a quality start in two of them.

-- Falter has started six games this season, and he's lasted five or more innings four times.
-He averages 5.4 innings per appearance.

 |Opponent